sathvik-spartan/System-Design-Mastery/README.md

-# System-Design-A-Z
+# The Complete guide to System Design.
 Roadmap and useful resources to master SYSTEM DESIGN.

-# System Design Mastery Roadmap

-This repository follows the [roadmap.sh](https://roadmap.sh/system-design) System Design Structure.

 ## 1. Prerequisites (Basics)